thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 * **Required disk space:** 500MB
 * **Detection, MSI String:** `{E40C2C69-CA25-454A-AB4D-C675988EC101}`

-Set return code 2 as "Success" as well, to ensure it doesn't fail during ESP.
+Set return code 2 as "Success" as well, to ensure it doesn't fail during ESP when deploying devices with autopilot.

 ## Importing ADMX Templates
 To get the ADMX templates you will need to download Dell Command Update.
 You can always find the latest version here: https://www.dell.com/support/kbdoc/en-us/000177325/dell-command-update